MTS & Constructive Possession

 Motion to Suppress

 To win a motion to suppress physical evidence, you must demonstrate to the court that the manner in which the police obtained the evidence (i.e., a weapon or narcotics) was by violating your rights under the Pennsylvania or Federal constitution.
-If successful, the evidence is excluded at trial.
+If successful, the Exclusionary Rule will apply, and the evidence is omitted at trial.

 Sufficiency of Evidence